Aspie96/blog/content/posts/free_software.md

 Multiple [governments](https://opensource.org/authority/) have adopted policies on free and open source software.

-The government of the United States.
-The Department of Defense has a [FAQ](https://dodcio.defense.gov/open-source-software-faq/) document on open source and policies on the matter, as well as a dedicated [website](https://code.mil/) on its open source projects.
-Code published by DoD is also available on a larger, more general, [platform](https://www.code.gov/) which the government runs in line, which the [Federal Source Code Policy](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2016/m_16_21.pdf).
+The federal government of the United States runs an online [platform](https://www.code.gov/) where it shares open source software, in line with the [Federal Source Code Policy](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2016/m_16_21.pdf).
+This includes programs by the Department of Defense, which has a [FAQ](https://dodcio.defense.gov/open-source-software-faq/) document on open source and policies on the matter.

 The *[Public Money?
 Public Code!](https://publiccode.eu/)* campaign, in Europe, asks for legislation requiring that publicly financed software developed for the public sector be published as free software.